oroinc/documentation/backend/configuration/yaml/workflows.rst

 For more information, see |Workflow Configuration Reference| in the oroinc/platform repository on GitHub.

-..
-TODO replace the link after md files are imported into the oroinc/platform-documentation

 +-----------+------------------------------------------------------------------+
 | Filename  | ``workflows.yml``                                                |
 +-----------+------------------------------------------------------------------+